Bellading1/CSUY3113/P2/README.md

 # Instruction
 Space bar to start/restart the game

-W and S to control the left panel
+W and S to control the left paddle

-Up and down to control the right panel
+Up and down to control the right paddle